What We Do

 Must be tested once a week and a written record kept.

 Must be serviced once a year by a qualified person and tagged.
-Residential properties of more than 4 units must have
+Residential properties of more than four units must have fire extinguisher.

 SMOKE DETECTORS-RESIDENTIAL OCCUPANCIES